A person who wants to use Coachview will need to be created as a user.

 What is a function?

-The entire application consists of function groups and functions, which determine the menu.
-Through a function group and function you get access to certain files via a search screen.
-Think of persons, companies, training, types of training, applications, balance's etc.
+The entire application consists of menu and menu items (= functions).
+Via a menu and menu group you get access to certain files via a search screen.
+Think of persons, companies, training, types of training, requests, invoices, balances, etc.

 What are user roles?